wearesierraleone/frontend/docs/POST_STATUS_WORKFLOW.md

 2. **Security**: No public visibility of pending or rejected posts
 3. **Moderation**: Clear workflow for content moderation
 4. **Performance**: No reliance on complex bot systems or external databases

+## Comment and Reply Workflow

+### Direct Server Submission

+Comments and replies use a direct server submission approach:

+1. **User Submits Comment**: The comment is immediately sent to the server
+   - Comments are submitted to the server via API endpoints
+   - New comments have status="approved" by default (post-moderation)
+   - Server validates and stores the comment in comments.json

+2. **Server Response**: The server confirms successful storage
+   - UI is updated only after server confirmation
+   - The comment becomes visible to all users simultaneously
+   - For replies, the nested structure is maintained in comments.json

+### Advantages of This Approach

+- **Simplicity**: Straightforward submission flow
+- **Consistency**: All users see the same comments at the same time
+- **Reliability**: Comments are only shown when successfully saved
+- **Security**: Better moderation through consistent server-side storage

+### Technical Implementation

+For local development, the enhanced server handles three key endpoints:

+- `/comment`: For adding new top-level comments
+- `/update-comments`: For saving replies to existing comments
+- `/update-comment`: For moderating comment status (approved/rejected/flagged)

+### Network Requirements

+This implementation requires an internet connection to submit comments.
+Due to the nature of the platform as a civic engagement tool, we've determined that online connectivity is a reasonable requirement, as users need to be online to access the website in the first place.